projekt-opal/deployment/README.md

 - Add a new persistent (TDB2) dataset with name *2020-10*
 - Add a new persistent (TDB2) dataset with name *2020-06*

-Execute the script to import data:
+Execute the script to import data, it takes around 30 minutes:

 ```shell
 mkdir /tmp/opal-fuseki-import ; cd /tmp/opal-fuseki-import